chrisgrieser/gitfred/README.md

 - Search all public GitHub repositories via the keyword `gh`.
 	+ <kbd>⏎</kbd>: Open the repo's GitHub page.
 	+ <kbd>⌥⏎</kbd>: Copy the repo URL.
+	+ <kbd>⌃⏎</kbd>: Shallow clone the repo to a local folder.
+Optionally, creates a fork on GitHub with the `gh` cli and prepares the repo for a PR.
 	+ <kbd>⇧⏎</kbd>: Search the last 100 issues, use <kbd>⏎</kbd> to open the
 	  issue in the browser.
 - Quick access the repositories you own via `gg`.